elitenoire/CodeCampLog/index.md

     * Added functionality -->
         * can add/remove todo
         * can mark as completed
-        * displays number of todos
+        * display number of todos

+### Friday, 14th July 2017
+* further update on the todo app
+    * app can filter active and completed todos
+    * saved todos can be edited or deleted